Individual travel grant rules and guidelines

 - The GPSA and its administrators are not responsible for technological failure.
 Technical support can be contacted by visiting the application website.

-- The GPSA and its administrators are not responsible for any lost, destroyed, or otherwise delayed applications; for any resulting loss of funds by their own negligence.
+- The GPSA and its administrators are not responsible for any lost, destroyed, or otherwise delayed applications or for any resulting loss of funds by their own negligence.

 - No awards are guaranteed, and the GPSA Vice President of Internal Affairs and Vice President of Professional Development may rescind any travel grant for any reason at any time without prior notification.

 - Program guidelines are subject to change at any time, with or without notice.

 - Applicants are strongly encouraged to communicate with respect towards officers, staff members, or GPSA representatives in all correspondence.
 If you are unable to comply with this request you will be expelled from participating in all future travel grants for the current academic year.
 You will then be submitted to the Graduate College for disciplinary action in accordance with ACD125.